NatsumiHB/Poppi-QTpi/README.md

 #### To use Docker do this:
 You can just run the image (`natsuwumi/poppi`).
 Make sure to set the required environmental variables/`.env` file in your docker command/compose file.

+**Keep in mind that docker-compose's `.env` support does not properly work with variables that end in a whitespace.**

 The API runs on port 5000, so if you wish to use that make sure to publish that port.

 #### If you wish to run Poppi QTπ without some specific environment variables set, you can refer to this table to make the needed code changes: